ScottMcLean98/Project1/README.md

 Limitations:
 We were not able to gather as much corporate data as we had hoped.
 Median Income by household was not split in a way to obtain renter or owner income.
-Publicly available data was not available for corporate data related to rental rates
+Publicly available data was not available for corporate data related to rental rates.
+Historic commercial rental vacancy was not readily available and so we had to make do with a single snapshot.

 Contributors:
 Elizabeth Hansen